Harishlal-me/stockwithstreamlit/README.md

 This project is for educational and research purposes only.
 It is not financial advice.
 Stock markets are volatile and unpredictable; past performance does not guarantee future results.
 Always do your own research and consult a qualified financial advisor before making investment decisions.

+to be done:
+match the current price with the real current price imporve ui ux deploy in streamlit